near/docs/docs/develop/evm/near-web3-provider.md

 https://wallet.betanet.near.org

 At this point, the NEAR Wallet website's local storage contains a key for this account.
-When you want to interact with a frontend using your account, you'll typically have the frontend redirect to Wallet, requesting the creation a special function-call access key.
-After allowing the creation, the browser redirects back to the dApp frontend with local storage containing this new key.
+When you want to interact with a front-end using your account, you'll typically have the front-end redirect to Wallet, requesting the creation a special function-call access key.
+After allowing the creation, the browser redirects back to the dApp front-end with local storage containing this new key.

 ```js
 const { NearProvider } = require('near-web3-provider');